rawkintrevo/rawkintrevo_org/_posts/2024-12-27-rawkintrevo-the-next-generation.md

 # Rawkintrevo: The Next Generation

 The past few years have been transformative, both personally and professionally.
 The journey began with my foray into publishing—a monumental achievement in my career.
-Writing and publishing "Kubeflow for Machine Learning from Lab to Production" was a significant milestone, marking not just the accomplishment of a life-long dream, but also solidifying my expertise in a rapidly evolving technological landscape.
+Writing and publishing
+[Kubeflow for Machine Learning from Lab to Production](https://www.amazon.com/Kubeflow-Machine-Learning-Lab-Production/dp/1492050121) was a significant milestone, marking not just the accomplishment of a life-long dream, but also solidifying my expertise in a rapidly evolving technological landscape.
 This endeavor pushed me to distill complex concepts into accessible knowledge, influencing countless professionals and enthusiasts eager to harness the power of Kubeflow for their machine learning initiatives.

 Amidst this achievement, I made a pivotal decision to leave my position at IBM, stepping into the world of consultancy.
 This shift was driven by a desire to focus on Kubeflow, leveraging my newfound influence and knowledge.
 The consultancy provided me with immense insights, exposing me to a diverse range of challenges across different industries.
 This period of my life was all about growth—learning to flexibly adapt to the needs of various clients while continuously exploring the breadth of Kubeflow's capabilities.